SylvainGa/crystal-face/README.md

 ## Below is what has been added by me (SylvainGa).

+### 2.23.0
+- Option to lauch a battery widget when the battery icon is held on Complication enabled devices

 ### 2.22.1
 - Compiled with CIQ 8.2.1
 - Added new device: Venu X1